info201b-wi20/final-project-codelearner789/rubrics/midpoint-deliverable.md

 - The purpose/importance of the project (**2 points**)
 - The source of the data of the project (**1 point**)

-The importance of our project is that the ability to understand that food scarcity/accessibility is a public health issue and we are interested in how data can drive analysis of social issues.
-The source of our data comes from three datasets

 ## Summary Information (**15 points**)
 Computes (and includes) 5 pieces of _relevant_ information using a function saved in a `script/` file.
 For each piece of information, make sure to:
 - Compute the information accurately in the script (**1 point**)